-It was fitting that the present series began with a discussion of Alfonso Corti, as most of the Cochlear Explorers in this series are named for the discoverers of the anatomical structures of his famous Organ of Corti.
-So far, we have discussed Corti and Friedrich Matthias Caludius.
-Hearing International’s next explorer is Christian Andreas Viktor Hensen.
+It was appropriate to commence this series with Alfonso Corti, given that most of the Cochlear Explorers introduced in this series are named in honor of the individuals who first identified the anatomical structures within his renowned Organ of Corti.
+Up to this point, we have examined the contributions of Corti and Friedrich Matthias Claudius.
+The next explorer featured in Hearing International is Christian Andreas Victor Hensen.

 Cells of Hensen

-Cells of Hensen are located in the organ of Corti and are defined as one of the supporting columnar cells for the hair cells.
-They are located in an area delimited by the phalangeal processes of the third row of supporting cells between the outer hair cells and the cells of Claudius.
-They form a layer of tall cells, arranged in several rows and rest on the basilar membrane (see drawings above).
+The Cells of Hensen are a component of the Organ of Corti, where they serve as one of the supportive columnar cells for the hair cells.
+These cells are situated between the phalangeal processes of the third row of supporting cells, creating a region between the outer hair cells and the Cells of Claudius.
+They form a layer of tall cells organized into several rows, resting on the basilar membrane.

-Hensen’s cells have been shown to retain the capacity to differentiate into either tectal cells, which differentiate into outer hair cells, or into undertectal cells, which differentiate into supporting Deiters’ cells (Malgrange et al, 2002).
-Currrent research notwithstanding, the cells of Hensen have been known for more than 100 years and investigations on their function(s) are still waiting for an answer as to their specific function..
+Research has shown that Hensen’s cells have the capacity to differentiate into either tectal cells, which later become outer hair cells, or undertectal cells, which develop into supporting Deiters’ cells (Malgrange et al, 2002).

-Next Week watch Hearing International for another Cochlear Explorer, Otto Friedrich Karl Deiters
+Next week we discuss another Cochlear Explorer, Otto Friedrich Karl Deiters

 Robert M. Traynor, Ed.D., is a hearing industry consultant, trainer, professor, conference speaker, practice manager and author.
 He has decades of experience teaching courses and training clinicians within the field of audiology with specific emphasis in hearing and tinnitus rehabilitation.
 He serves as Adjunct Faculty in Audiology at the University of Florida, University of Northern Colorado, University of Colorado and The University of Arkansas for Medical Sciences.